 Non-food items are only allowed at GCM when they are the direct by-product of the primary agricultural product or practice.
-For example, soap made from goat milk is allowed if sold by a goat milk producer, or when the goat is utilized in the production of other food products that are also sold at market (E.G.: manure for crops; milk for feed).
+For example, soap made from goat milk is allowed if sold by a goat milk producer, or when the goat is utilized in the production of other food products that are also sold at market.
 GCM reserves the right to limit the sale of non-food products.